willrabbermann/utilities/gentoo-utils/toggledhcp/README.md

 # toggledhcp
 Toggle between DHCP and static addressing in netifrc.
-Modifies /etc/conf.d/net with comments/uncomments DHCP and static configurations.
+Modifies /etc/conf.d/net to enable/disable DHCP and static configurations.
+Made for Gentoo OpenRC
 ## config.h
 Set the interface name(s) you want to toggle between DHCP and static addressing.
 ## limitations